Blobitecture

-Blobitecture (from blob architecture), blobism and blobismus are terms for a movement in architecture in which buildings have an organic, amoeba-shaped, building form.
-Though the term blob architecture was in vogue already in the mid-1990s, the word blobitecture first appeared in print in 2002, in William Safire's "On Language" column in the New York Times Magazine in an article entitled "Defenestration".
-Though intended in the article to have a derogatory meaning, the word stuck and is often used to describe buildings with curved and rounded shapes.
+Blobitecture (from blob architecture), blobism and blobismus are terms for a movement in architecture in which buildings have an organic, amoeba-shaped building form.
+Though the term blob architecture was already in vogue in the mid-1990s, the word blobitecture first appeared in print in 2002, in William Safire's "On Language" column in the New York Times Magazine.
+Though intended in the Safire article to have a derogatory meaning, the word stuck and is often used to describe buildings with curved and rounded shapes.

 Origins of the term "blob architecture"

 The term "blob" was used by the Czech-British architect Jan Kaplický for the first time for the "Blob Office Building" in London in 1986.
-The building was characterized by organic, aerodynamic shape and advanced technological and energy-saving solutions.
-The term 'blob architecture' was coined by architect Greg Lynn in 1995 in his experiments in digital design with metaball graphical software.
+The building was characterized by an organic, aerodynamic shape and was touted for being energy-saving.
+'Blob architecture' was coined by architect Greg Lynn in 1995 in his experiments in digital design with metaball graphical software.
 Soon a range of architects and furniture designers began to experiment with this "blobby" software to create new and unusual forms.

+The word "blobitecture" itself is a portmanteau of the words "blob" and "architecture".

-Despite its seeming organicism, blob architecture is unthinkable without this and other similar computer-aided design programs.
-Architects derive the forms by manipulating the algorithms of the computer modeling platform.
-Some other computer aided design functions involved in developing this are the nonuniform rational B-spline or NURB, freeform surfaces, and the digitizing of sculpted forms by means akin to computed tomography.
+Despite its seeming organicism, blob architecture is not possible without computer-aided design programs.
+Architects derive the forms by manipulating algorithms on computer modeling platforms.
+Other computer-aided design functions used are the nonuniform rational B-spline or NURBS, freeform surfaces, and digitizing of sculpted forms similar to computed tomography.